-- Long distance relationships are conducive to developing a healthy interdependency rather than an (often) unhealthy dependency on each other.
+- Long-distance relationships are conducive to developing a healthy interdependence rather than an (often) unhealthy dependence on each other.

 I personally was in a long-distance relationship and I can vouch for all of the above.
 In the first two years of that relationship, we only spent a total of a couple of months together.
 Nevertheless, it was a very exciting time!

 You do need to be prepared to deal with any difficulties though – just like you would in any other relationship.

 Let’s talk about one of the challenges that can make or break any relationship, but that needs particular attention in a long-distance relationship.

 Below follows my advice on getting it right as much as you can…